maccyber/dockerhub-webhook/README.md

 ![alt tag](dockerhook.png)

-``example.com`` can be the domain of your server or its ip address.
+Replace ``example.com`` with the domain of your server or it's ip address.

+Replace ``abc123`` with your secret token.

 docker-hook listens to port 3000.
-Please replace abc123 with your safe auth-token.